ARTFL-Project/PhiloLogic4/README.rst

     i.e. ``~/mycorpus/xml/*.xml``.

-The full list of arguments ``load_script.py`` accepts is set in its body around 15-25 lines, and showable when running ``loader.py`` without a database name::
+The full list of arguments ``load_script.py`` accepts is set in its body around lines 15-25, and will be displayed  when running ``loader.py`` without a database name::

     python ~/mycorpus/load_script.py